 Deadline: April 22nd

-The AFCEA International distributes the Ralph W. Shrader Diversity Scholarship annually to provide $3,000 to full-time female and minority students who are pursuing a master’s degree in a STEM major, such as computer science, forensics, engineering, information technology, mathematics, physics, or statistics.
-Qualified applicants must be enrolled in their second graduate semester, take at least two courses per term, attend an accredited four-year U.S. college, and maintain an overall GPA of 3.5 or higher.
+The AFCEA International distributes the Ralph W. Shrader Diversity Scholarship annually.
+The scholarship provides $3,000 to full-time women and minority students.
+To qualify they must be pursuing a master’s degree in a STEM major.
+This includes computer science, forensics, engineering, information technology, mathematics, physics, and statistics.
+Qualified applicants must be in their second graduate semester.
+They must take at least two courses per term.
+They must attend an accredited four-year U.S. graduate school, and maintain an overall GPA of 3.5 or higher.

 Contact